Battery electric vehicle: Special-purpose vehicles

 Special-purpose vehicles come in a wide range of types, ranging from relatively common ones such as golf carts, things like electric golf trolleys, milk floats, all-terrain vehicles, neighborhood electric vehicles, and a wide range of other devices.
 Certain manufacturers specialize in electric-powered "in plant" work machines.

-Motorcycles, scooters and rickshaws
+Motorcycles, scooters and rickshaws (2/3 wheeler vehicles)

 Three-wheeled vehicles include electric rickshaws, a powered variant of the cycle rickshaw.
 The large-scale adoption of electric two-wheelers can reduce traffic noise and road congestion but may necessitate adaptations of the existing urban infrastructure and safety regulations.

 Ather Energy from India has launched their BLDC motor powered Ather 450 electric scooter with Lithium Ion batteries in 2018.
-Also from India, AVERA – a new and renewable energy company is going to launch two models of electric scooters at the end of 2018, with Lithium Iron Phosphate Battery technology.
+Also from India, AVERA – a new and renewable energy company is going to launch two models of electric scooters at the end of 2010, with Lithium Iron Phosphate Battery technology.

+In 2024, electric two-wheelers was a $1.3 million market in India.

+China is the world's largest market for electric 2 wheelers, with electric models totalling $6.9 million in 2024.
+The 2 wheeler market is moving towards higher value motorcyle models.
+As a result, Chinese governments launched a trade in programme for electric bicycles in 2024 to boost sales of 2/3 wheeler electric vehicles. however, there are areas where 2 wheelers are banned, so electric bicycles are popular amongst commuters.